-We all know selling a home can be a grueling endeavor:
+Selling a home can be a grueling endeavor.

-Decluttering, staging, keeping each room in showroom condition 24/7 (a real treat for those with pets, btw), vacating the home on short notice because “this might be the buyer” – add it all up and there’s no question why sellers are gassed by the time the ink has dried on the accepted offer.
+Decluttering, staging, keeping each room in showroom condition 24/7 (a real treat for those with pets and/or kids), vacating the home on short notice because “this might be the buyer” – it’s a daily grind, and it takes a toll on all involved.

-When the home inspection uncovers defects that need to be repaired, it is no wonder sellers and agents, gassed by the process and not wanting any added stress, may be inclined to issue a buyer credit and just MOVE ON.
+So when the due diligence home inspection uncovers defects that require repairs, it’s easy to understand why sellers, not wanting to take on any added effort or stress, may be inclined to issue a buyer credit and just MOVE ON.

 Yes, everyone’s tired and, yes, nobody wants to deal with the hassles of closing repairs.
 But the days of coordinating, managing, and ensuring the quality of closing repairs are long gone.